 Our main property of approximately 9 acres was deeded to the Parish in 1738.
 There are three buildings on the property, Old Brick, New Brick, and the Parish Hall, the third of which was constructed in 1950 and contains, offices, meeting rooms, and a kitchen.
 The Parish property also contains an open field which is presently used for overflow parking when large events are held.
 There is also a cemetery dating from the 19th century between Old Brick and New Brick.
 In addition to this cemetery the Church also maintains, but does not own, the Dorsey cemetery, about a mile from the Church.
 This cemetary contains the graves of descendants of founders of Queen Caroline Parish.
 The Church also owns a silver flagon, chalice and paten, which were purchased by the Parish in 1747 and which are still used for Communion.
 We also have a Bible, which was given as a wedding gift to our first Rector, James Macgill, in 1738.

 Parishioners are very generous in the giving of their time, talent, and treasure.
-Members actively participate in both Inreach and Outreach activities such as the Leola Dorsey Community Resource Center; DreamBuilders, which assists in disaster relief projects nation-wide; visitation and support to a state mental health facility; and the Children of Uganda project which provides funding to a rural community in Uganda.
+Members actively participate in both Inreach and Outreach activities such as the Leola Dorsey Community Resource Center; DreamBuilders, which assists in disaster relief projects nation-wide; visitation and support to a state mental health facility; and weekly local food drive initiatives.
 These activities only comprise a fraction of the Outreach programs that Christ Episcopal Church is a part of.
 Many parishioners give freely of their time, volunteering for parish commissions, our music ministry, various youth activities within the church and in the community, and special work projects on the church grounds.
 Additionally, members provide lay support to church services, and to the parish at-large.
 The effective stewardship effort by the congregation has resulted in constant and enriching spiritual growth, a feeling of togetherness and generosity, and a sense of accomplishment - both individually and collectively.

 FEEL FREE TO LEARN MORE ABOUT OUR PARISH BY VIEWING THE MENU OF MINISTRIES AND PROGRAMS AT THE TOP OF THIS PAGE.